wunderwuzzi23/blog/content/posts/2020/capability-maturity-model-test-red-teaming.md

 Reaching this stage means that things and are supposed to be predictable and that’s where the big risk lies when it comes to security.

-Those are the five stages, however I suggest introducing a Level 6 - Illusion of Control as follows.
+Those are the five stages; however I suggest introducing a Level 6 - Illusion of Control as follows.

 ## Level 6: Illusion of control – the red team strikes back